 Given that the name of the product includes the word “fit,” I was curious if this supplement improved fitness levels.
-The product website (FitTea.com) doesn't specially mention any clinical studies on the product itself, although some studies are listed in support of some of its ingredients.
+The product website (FitTea.com) doesn't specifically mention any clinical studies on the product itself, although some studies are listed in support of some of its ingredients.
 Those studies will be summarized below in the Ingredients Section.

 I then searched the National Library Of Medicine (Pubmed.gov) to see if any studies were published.
 I didn't see any.
 Then, I searched

 ClincalTrials.gov to see if any studies might be ongoing.
 I did not see any when this review was created.
-Lastly, I did an an online search for “Fit Tea clinical studies.”
+Lastly, I did an online search for “Fit Tea clinical studies.”
 I did not see any listed.

-Therefore, I'm forced to conclude that, at this time, Fit Tea – itself – appears to not have any published, peer reviewed studies.
+Therefore, I'm forced to conclude that, at this time, Fit Tea – itself – appears to not have any published, peer-reviewed studies.

 As such, the only way to get an idea of what its benefits might be, is to look at its individual ingredients and the research conducted on those.